This post was first shared in February 2011.

-If you like to make your own Valentines but you’re pressed for time (or have a small and impatient child), all-in-one Envelope Valentines could be the way to go.
+If you like to make your own Valentines but you’re pressed for time (or have a small and impatient child like me), all-in-one Heart Envelope Valentines could be the way to go.
 Turning a heart-shape into both a Valentine and an envelope is a delightful way to surprise the card’s recipient.

 Since we started making Valentines in January, we’ve had plenty of time to iterate on the Valentine theme and recently whipped up these easy all-in-one cards that would be perfect to make for a group of classmates.